-In these irregular times, perhaps with more freedom to go to bed and wake up whenever you like, it’s especially important to keep regular sleep-wake routines.
+If you’re working from home and have more freedom to go to bed and wake up whenever you like, it’s especially important to keep regular sleep-wake routines.
 Our bodies have an internal clock called the circadian rhythm (circa meaning ‘around’ and dian meaning ‘day’).
-The more disruption and irregularity in your daily rhythm, the more susceptible you are to compromising your immune system and overall well-being.

-If you are looking to improve the overall quality of your sleep, the most effective way to achieve this is to maintain a regular sleep-wake cycle and stay in sync with your body clock.
+If you are looking to improve the overall quality of your sleep, the most effective way is to maintain a regular sleep-wake cycle and stay in sync with your circadian rhythm.
 Here’s how: